 Best Time of Day to Trade Stocks

-Watch our video on the best time of day to trade stocks.
+What is the best time of day to trade stocks?
 Many new traders make the mistake of overtrading and don’t realize that there are specific times of day to trade that are better than others.
 9:30am est to 11:00am est is the best time of day to buy stocks because that’s when the market is most liquid.
 During lunch time hours, you’re up against HFC’s or high frequency computers, which is the most difficult time to trade due to lack of liquidity.
 3-4pm est is known as power hour, which is the second most popular time of day to trade.
 Watch our video on the best time of day to trade stocks.

 What Is the Best Time of Day to Trade Stocks?